Our 2023 Concerts will be held at the Carl B. Taylor Auditorium (in the Begley Building) at SUNY Schenectady Community College.

 His recordings include Masters Legacy Series, featuring Ron Carter (2018); Masters Legacy Series, featuring Jimmy Cobb (2017); & New Directions (2016) with Herlin Riley; Questioned Answer (2014), co-produced with Brian Lynch; Infinity (2013), featuring his Italian trio; and his acclaimed debut CD In the Element (2011), with bassist Joe Sanders and drummer Rodney Green.

 The Swing All-Stars, headed by noted jazz musician Ken Peplowski, who’s been called “the greatest living jazz clarinetist,” swings and swings hard.
 Talk about truth in advertising!

 Peplowski started his post-college career with the Tommy Dorsey Orchestra and played in Benny Goodman’s last working band.
 He has said that his “criteria for what I like in music is whether I feel like the performer is being honest and expressing something from himself.”

 A son of Cleveland, Ohio, he is comfortable in many rooms of the jazz house, bringing his own, inimitable sound to the concert stage and has recorded over 50 CDs as a soloist, and 400 as a sideman.

-On November 3rd, Peplowski will bring a solid line up to A Place for Jazz: Rossano Sportiello on keys, Warren Vache on cornet, Harry Allen on tenor, Peter Washington on bass and Willie Jones III on drums.
+On November 3rd, Peplowski will bring a solid line up to A Place for Jazz: Rossano Sportiello on keys, Warren Vache on cornet, Harry Allen on tenor, Peter Washington on bass and Aaron Kimmell on drums.
 These gentlemen each have led their own recordings and share a jazz lineage that goes back to the beginnings of this music.
 Don’t sleep this!